-The following tables set forth certain information regarding the beneficial ownership of Siga's voting securities as of July 6, 2001 of (i) each person known to Siga to beneficially own more than 5% of the applicable class of voting securities, (ii) each director and director nominee of Siga, (iii) each Named Officer, and (iv) all directors and officers of Siga as a group.
-As of July 11, 2001, a total of 8,053,808 shares of common stock and a total of 935,521 shares of Series A preferred stock were outstanding and entitled to vote at the annual meeting.
-Each share of common stock and Series A preferred stock is entitled to one vote on matters on which common stockholders are eligible to vote.
-The column entitled "Percentage of Total Voting Stock" shows the percentage of total voting stock beneficially owned by each listed party.
+The following tables set forth certain information regarding the beneficial ownership of SIGA's voting securities as of March 31, 2005 of (i) each person known to SIGA to beneficially own more than 5% of the applicable class of voting securities, (ii) each director and director nominee of SIGA, (iii) each Named Officer and (iv) all directors and executive officers of SIGA as a group.
+As of March 31, 2005, a total of 24,500,648 shares of Common Stock and a total of 68,038 shares of Series A Preferred Stock were outstanding.
+Each share of Common Stock and Series A Preferred Stock is entitled to one vote on matters on which holders of Common Stock are eligible to vote.
+The column entitled "Percentage of Total Voting Stock Outstanding" shows the percentage of total voting stock beneficially owned by each listed party.